kannel-outis/Iroyin_NewsApp/README.md

 This app was created for the chingu Solo Challenge.
 It's a News app the gets news data from the [NewsApi](https://newsapi.org/).
 And was created with [Flutter](https://flutter.dev/)

-A few resources to get you started if this is your first Flutter project:
 ## Features
 This App has the following Features